yeofrancis/SCM-with-Git-Branching/README.md

 # Branching Strategy

-User Story :\
+### User Story :\
 A 3-months new start-up with 2 small group of developers handling separately Frontend and Backend development.
 The company have also started to look into mobile app and is forming a mobile app developer team.
 The company have been using Git, and want to have a more organise and structure process in Source Code Management.
 The DevOps team is tasked to set up an appropriate SCM framework taking into the below considerations:

- - features, bugfixes tested successfully are to deploy to production on every 2-week Sprint
+ - new features, tested successfully are to deploy to production on every 2-week Sprint.
+ - bugfixes and patches are deploy immediately once tested successfully.
- - include mobile app conditions
+ - include mobile app conditions.
  <p>

  # Contributing